 We intend to enter into separate indemnification agreements with our directors and officers.
 Each indemnification agreement will provide, among other things, for indemnification to the fullest extent permitted by law and our Amended Charter and Amended Bylaws against any and all expenses, judgments, fines, penalties and amounts paid in settlement of any claim.
-The indemnification agreements will provide for the advancement or payment of all expenses to the indemnitee and for reimbursement to us if it is found that such indemnitee is not entitled to such indemnification under applicable law and our Amended Charter and Amended Bylaws.
+The indemnification agreements will provide for the advancement or payment of all expenses to the indemnification under applicable law and our Amended Charter and Amended Bylaws.